 David Kuntz has been Tri-C’s executive vice president of administration and finance since February 2016.
 He brings more than two decades of financial management experience and executive leadership to the College, where he oversees a $300 million budget and multiple administrative departments.
 The Tri-C graduate and lifelong Northeast Ohio resident firmly believes in the College’s mission, vision and values.
 He came to the College following seven years as the chief financial officer at Cleveland Metroparks, where he earned accolades for his financial stewardship of the agency.
 He is a certified public accountant.

-Denise McCory has served as president of the College's Metropolitan Campus since October 2020.
-McCory joined the College in 2001 as a national trainer for NASA’s Science, Engineering, Mathematics and Aerospace Academy.
-Her success led to a series of promotions before her 2012 appointment as dean of student affairs at Metro Campus and dean of academic affairs at Eastern Campus, where she led administrative actions related to accreditations and scheduling while working closely with faculty and staff.
-Since becoming interim president at Metro Campus in July 2019, she has overseen campus construction projects, expanded dual enrollment programs with Cleveland Metropolitan School District and provided leadership during the coronavirus crisis.
-McCory has been widely published on academic and administrative topics in higher education and holds leadership positions in a variety of state and national organizations.
+Denise McCory has served as Metropolitan Campus president since October 2020.
+She joined the College in 2001 as a national trainer for NASA’s Science, Engineering, Mathematics and Aerospace Academy.
+Her success led to a series of promotions, including dean of student affairs at Metro Campus and dean of academic affairs at Eastern Campus.
+Since returning to Metro, McCory has overseen campus construction projects, expanded dual enrollment programs and provided leadership during the coronavirus crisis.
+She has been widely published on academic and administrative topics in higher education and holds leadership positions in a variety of state and national organizations.